Program

 UAI 2013 - Tutorials

-2. GraphLab and Large-Scale Machine Learning
+2. Large-Scale Distributed Machine Learning with GraphLab

 Carlos Guestrin, University of Washington